andyjohns/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 The feature was made opt-in primarily out of consideration for existing customers upgrading from Sync Gateway 1.4.
 It ensures that their existing configs will continue to work as-is, and supports upgrade without bringing down the entire Sync Gateway cluster.

+### Revs Limit lower limit

+The [databases.foo_db.revs\_limit](../1.4/guides/sync-gateway/config-properties/index.html#1.5/databases-foo_db-revs_limit) property now has a minimal value.
+See the API reference for more detail.

 ## Compatibility matrix

 ### Sync Gateway - Couchbase Server